qmacro/cloud-platform-workflow-virtual-pilot/exercises/03/readme.md

 (don't forget the period at the end, denoting "this directory".)

-_Note: the build process may take a few mins, as components that make up the image need to be downloaded and then installed._
+> the build process may take a few mins, as components that make up the image need to be downloaded and then installed.

 You can look for the image that's produced, with the following command: